 THC’s metabolites can stay around in the body for much longer than the duration of effects.
-In some cases, evidence of marijuana use can be detected for weeks, months, and even years, depending on the tests being used.
-In this article, we’ll explore exactly how long marijuana or “weed” can stay in your system and how long THC can be detected by drug tests.
+In some cases, evidence of marijuana use can be detected for weeks, months, and even years after last use, depending on the type of test being used.
+In this article, we’ll provide answers for those who are wondering “how long does THC stay in your system?”, and how long THC can be detected by drug tests.

 How Long Does THC Stay in Your System?